David DarlingLive at

 Go figure.
 But it worked all night long.

-Review: David Darling at the Gathering in Philadelphia
+Review: David Darling at The Gatherings in Philadelphia

 David proved himself to be a performer that gave the crowd something they wanted but didn't expect from him and his cello.
 His recordings now seem even more intriguing.
 I believe Darling to be one of the core artists who've helped develop this type of music from scratch, just because it needs to exist.
 From his background at the ECM label he has continued to stretch the boundaries of the listener while providing some of the most beautiful soundscapes ever recorded.
 I hope his newest recording "Cello Blue" effects as many people as "Eight String Religion" did.
 All the best to you David.